Ayush21031/Algo-Trading/README.md

 ## Features

-- Light/dark mode toggle
-- Live previews
-- Fullscreen mode
-- Cross platform
+- Generate Signal for Buying and selling
+- Plots the complete stock chart along with the signals
+- Can be customized for any stock prediction

 # Documentation